Year 6

 History and Geography

 We are extremely lucky to be joined by Achieve4All for our PE sessions this term.
-Year 6 will have PE on Tuesday and Friday.
-Children will focus on a range of skills, including coordination, agility and control of ball skills, in carefully planned lessons from our PE curriculum.
+Year 6 will have PE on Tuesdays and Fridays.
+Children will develop a range of skills, including coordination, agility, and ball control, through carefully planned lessons from our PE curriculum.

 Computing